aalfiann/reSlim/readme.md

 We created several simple function on the **test.router.php** which is located at **src/router/**.
 You can learn from there

-### * Working with postman for testing
+### * Use Postman for learn or test purpose
 I recommend you to use PostMan an add ons in Google Chrome to get Started with test.

-1. Import reSlim.sql in your database then config your database connection in config.php inside folder "reSlim/src/"
+1. Import reSlim.sql in your database then config your database connection in config.php inside folder **reSlim/src/**
-2. Import file reSlim User.postman_collection.json in your PostMan.
+2. Import file **reSlim User.postman_collection.json** in your PostMan.
 3. Edit the path in PostMan.
 Because the example test is using my path server which is my server is run in http://localhost:1337
     The path to run reSlim is inside folder api.<br> Example for my case is: http://localhost:1337/reslim/src/api/<br><br>
     In short, It's depend on your server configuration.
 4. Then you can do the test by yourself

+### * Learn Slim Framework 3
+reSlim is based from Slim Framework 3.
+Learning Slim Framework 3 will make you easy to understand about reSlim project.

 ### * The concept authentication in reSlim